spectrocloud/librarium/docs/docs-content/integrations/konvoy.md

 - Users or groups mapped to a Kubernetes RBAC role.

+- Konvoy requires the [BYOOS](./byoos.md) pack to reference the image created through the Konvoy image builder project.
+  Refer to the [Usage](#usage) section for more information.

 - Operating System (OS) dependencies as listed in the table.

 ### Supported Infrastructure Platforms